SMavr/Simulations/README.md

 ## Rome vs Orcs

 Orcs are invading Rome!
-Marcus Aurelius a young soldier in the Roman army needs to defend his empire agains to orc hordes.
+Marcus Aurelius a young soldier in the Roman army needs to defend his empire against the orc hordes.